 Understanding leased line speeds and costs in the UK

-While you can now access high-speed internet through a fibre broadband connection, a dedicated leased line could unlock even greater speeds.
-It's also a powerful way to future-proof your broadband to support your growth.
+Where you may only have high-speed fibre broadband, you can unlock greater fibre broadband speeds with a dedicated leased line.
+It's also a potent way to future-proof your broadband to support your growth.

 What is a leased line and how does it work?

-A leased line is a type of fibre internet connection that runs straight from the exchange to your business premises.
-It’s a closed fibre data circuit that connects two (or more) locations and supplies you with high-speed business broadband for a monthly fee.
+A leased line is a type of fibre internet connection that goes directly from the exchange to your business premises.
+It's mainly a closed fibre data circuit connecting two or more locations and providing you with high-speed business broadband at a monthly fee.

-One major benefit of a leased line is that it’s dedicated, or uncontended.
-This means it isn’t shared with any other businesses or premises.
-You benefit from higher speeds, better reliability and none of those irritating dips in service at peak times.
+One of the biggest advantages to a leased line is that it's dedicated—or uncontended.
+What that actually means is that it isn't shared with any other businesses or premises.
+You benefit from higher speeds, better reliability, and none of those irritating dips in service at peak times.

 What are the advantages of a leased line?

-As you’d expect from such a high-quality service, there are plenty of advantages of a leased line fibre connection.
+As one might expect from such a high-quality service, there are some huge benefits involved with being connected by fibre through a leased line.

 Dedicated connection

-As leased lines are uncontended, which there’s no competition from others using the same connection.
-This means you get access to the full bandwidth that you’re paying for and the increased service quality that comes with it.
+The lines are uncontended, which simply means that there is no competition by other people using that very same connection.
+This means you will actually have access to the full bandwidth that you are paying for, offering increased service quality.

 Fast and symmetrical leased line speeds